taikoxyz/taiko-mono/packages/protocol/docs/iprover.md

-# Implementing ERC20 Token Payments in ProverPool
+# Implementing ERC-20 Token Payments in ProverPool

-In this guide, we will outline the steps to implement a solution that enables prover pools to accept arbitrary ERC20 tokens as payments for providing with proofs.
-This solution allows proposers to interact with pools (implementing `IProver`), agree on a price for proving a block, and make payments using ERC20 tokens.
+In this guide, we will outline the steps to implement a solution that enables prover pools to accept arbitrary ERC-20 tokens as payments for providing with proofs.
+This solution allows proposers to interact with pools (implementing `IProver`), agree on a price for proving a block, and make payments using ERC-20 tokens.

+NOTE: This works also with NFTs (ERC-721/ERC-1155) as well (applying the proper `approval`/`approvalForAll`), just because it might be less likely those will be used as payment methods, we highlighted the ERC-20.

 ## Prerequisites

-Before implementing this solution, make sure you have an existing ERC20 token contract that you want to accept as payment in your ProverPool.
+Before implementing this solution, make sure you have an existing ERC-20 token contract that you want to accept as payment in your ProverPool.

 ## Implementation Steps